 - Closing day is payday, and in most cases, you’ll be able to collect your home sale profit as soon as the ink dries on the final documents.

 - Pick a Monday through Thursday closing date during local banking hours for the speediest payment.
-Close on a Friday, and you’ll have to wait until Monday to receive payment.
+Close on a Friday, and you may have to wait until Monday to receive payment.

 - The fastest and simplest way to receive your funds is with a paper check.
-A wire transfer will require an extra 24 hours.
+Alternatively you can opt for a wire transfer within 24 hours of closing.

-- The check should reflect your net proceeds, or the total amount you take away from selling the home after accounting for your mortgage payoff, fees, and taxes as outlined in your closing disclosure form.
+- The check should reflect your net proceeds, or the total amount you take away from selling the home after accounting for your mortgage payoff, fees, and taxes as outlined in your seller’s settlement statement.

 - You’ll receive your funds from the escrow or title company involved in the closing.

 The buyer and their agent will be required to attend the closing to review and sign the packet of financing paperwork.

 However, it’s not always necessary for the seller to show up.
 In the event that the listing agent can prepare to have you sign the deed and transfer documents ahead of time, you might be able to skip the meeting altogether.
 (Talk to your agent about what they recommend for your situation).

 And that’s all!
 But, before you can walk away with your big fat pile of money, you have to get through closing.